 How Pest Control Services Handle Maggot Infestations and Prevent Their Return

-Call a technician as soon as you spot larvae in garbage bins, compost piles, or near drains.
-Waiting too long usually leads to a larger outbreak–especially during warm months, when fly eggs hatch within hours.
+If you are wondering whether pest control deals with maggots, the answer is yes, professionals identify the source and effectively remove infestations before they spread.
+Contact a technician the moment you notice maggots or fly larvae in garbage bins, compost piles, or near drains.
+Waiting too long leads to larger outbreaks, especially during warmer months when fly eggs hatch within hours.
 A single fly can lay up to 500 eggs at a time.
-That’s not an exaggeration.
-The sooner the source is identified and removed, the less likely you’ll have to deal with a second wave.
+The sooner the source is removed, the less likely you will face a second wave.

 Can Pest Control Get Rid of Maggots?